 Online discussions: best practices

 There are two types of online discussions – synchronous and asynchronous.
-You could set up synchronous discussions via video-conferencing tools such as Adobe Connect Meeting or Zoom to have a real–time discussion with your students or answer any questions that they may have.
+You could set up synchronous discussions via video-conferencing tools such as Zoom or Microsoft Teams to have a real–time discussion with your students or answer any questions that they may have.
 This replicates the classroom experience where a certain meeting time is established.

 Asynchronous discussions provide more flexibility with students contributing their thoughts at their own pace and time.
 D2L discussions tool provides affordances for asynchronous communication and collaborative knowledge construction.

 D2L discussions could be found under Communications from the Navbar.
 There are three levels in D2L discussions.
 Please note that you need to create Forum and Topic first in order to set up discussions for students to participate.
 Students are able to create a new Thread and reply to one another.

 - Forum: broad categories for discussions.
 May contain multiple topics.